Falling for Pizza Flier Rip-Offs

 People who drive hundreds of miles to get to a theme park feel the adrenaline rush when they start seeing those signs directing them to their final destination.
 Sometimes, they use a lead foot to get there a bit quicker and are surprised when blue lights flash in the rear-view mirror.

 Obey the posted speed limits.
 Enforcement operations abound in this area, the tickets are expensive, and warning citations are rare.

 Most of us plan vacations carefully, sometimes making arrangements months in advance of travel.

 If you'll be visiting theme parks, plan to visit their respective web sites and search for discounts.
 Many times, buying a multi-day ticket will save you money and fit into your itinerary.
 Park-hopping passes and other discounts at Walt Disney World can save significant money under the right circumstances.
 Don't simply walk up to the turnstiles and ask for a standard one-day admission.
 If you do, chances are you'll pay too much for your day at the park.

 People complain about the prices for food at theme parks such as Walt Disney World, but the truth is that it costs a lot to maintain a quality food service in these settings.
 It is only natural that these costs are passed along to the consumer.

-A modest lunch at a counter such as the one pictured here really won't cost a great deal more than what you'd pay at your corner fast food restaurant back home.
+A modest lunch at a walk-up counter in a theme park really won't cost too much more than what you'd pay at your corner fast food restaurant back home.
 But there are restaurants where you'll pay a much higher premium for service that doesn't merit such costs.

 Plan your day so that you'll be eating most meals (especially dinner) off the theme park property and look for casual serve-yourself venues within the parks for lunch.